Student Wearing Black Paint on Face Isn’t Protected by First Amendment: Judge

 The student, dubbed J.A. in court papers, his parents, and his lawyers have not shown that wearing the black paint is expressive conduct shielded by the First Amendment, U.S. District Judge Linda Lopez said in a Sept.
 30 ruling.

-J.A. said he put on the paint during the game to show team spirit, but that doesn’t meet the bar established in other rulings, including a 2019 decision that found “First Amendment protection is only granted to the act of wearing particular clothing or insignias where circumstances establish that an unmistakable communication is being made,” Lopez wrote.
+J.A. said he put on the paint during the game to show team spirit, but that doesn’t meet the bar established in other rulings, including a 2019 decision that found that “First Amendment protection is only granted to the act of wearing particular clothing or insignias where circumstances establish that an unmistakable communication is being made,” according to Lopez.

-J.A. was suspended for two days by Muirlands Middle School, which said he was wearing blackface despite the black paint being used often by athletes, and accused him or his friends of uttering racial slurs during the October 2023 game.
+J.A. was suspended for two days by Muirlands Middle School, which stated that he was wearing blackface despite the black paint being used often by athletes and accused him or his friends of uttering racial slurs during the October 2023 game.

-Lopez was denying a request for a preliminary injunction that would have in part removed J.A.’s two-day suspension from school records.
+Lopez denied a request for a preliminary injunction that would have, in part, removed J.A.’s two-day suspension from school records.
 The final ruling in the case has not yet been handed down.

 The game was at a different school, whose officials forwarded concerns about the incident to Muirlands Middle School officials.